-It is a simple story, but it effectively shows the humour that Michael the teacher uses in his class and lessons.
+It is a simple story, but it effectively shows the humour that Michael the teacher uses in his classes and lessons.

-By telling the story the student can show the humour the teacher has rather than just saying “My teacher has a good sense of humour, therefore he is funny”.
+By telling the story, you can show the humour your teacher has rather than just saying: “My teacher has a good sense of humour, therefore he is funny”.

-The examiner would also be happy with this little anecdote.
+The examiner would also be happy to hear this little anecdote.

 Exercise 1: Describing People with Stories

-Any time the student describes something they can turn it into a short story.
+Any time you want to describe something, you can turn it into a short story.

 Describing Character with Stories

-There are ways to describe someone without actually using the words to describe their virtues or bad character.
+Stories are a great way you can describe someone without actually using the words to describe their virtues or bad character.